davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   gbr-offset=
-    This parameter specifies the offset in bytes of the variable in the thread control block structure that should be used by the generated atomic sequences when the soft-tcb model has been selected.
+    This parameter specifies the offset in bytes of the variable in the thread control block structure that should be used by the generated atomic sequences when the :samp:`soft-tcb` model has been selected.
 For other models this parameter is ignored.
 The specified value must be an integer multiple of four and in the range 0-1020.